fMichaleczek/Lexec.Type/README.md

 Lexec.Type
 ===========

-Module about Powershell and DotNet Type
+Module about Powershell, Class, AssemblyBuilder and DotNet Type

-EXPERIMENTAL
+EXPERIMENTAL (IN ACTIVE DEVELOPMENT)

 About this module :
 -------------------